bl1te/MCJ-datapack-attempt/README.md

 And no backporting, ever.
 This is my paradigm:

 > If you are not utilizing a higher stable version, you are wasting opportunities.
+>
-> If the higher stable version lacks the features which are present in lower version, find a workaround to implement these features.
+> If the higher stable version lacks the features which are present in lower version, find a workaround to achieve these features.

 </details>